I-Lovell/Quizbook/docs/api_routes/GET_posts.md

     - `username`: The username of the user who made the comment
     - `contents`: The content of the comment
   - `numOfLikes`: The number of likes the post has received
+  - `liked`: Boolean indicating whether the current authenticated user has liked this post
 - A new JWT token is returned with each successful response for token refresh purposes, which can be used on future requests
 - The endpoint includes all posts in the system, regardless of which user created them